wummel/python-update-checker/README.md

 python-check-updates
 =====================
-Python-check-updates updates pinned dependencies in `pyproject.toml` or `requirements.txt` to the latest versions.
+Python-check-updates (pcu) updates pinned dependencies in `pyproject.toml` or `requirements.txt` to the latest versions.
 Pinning dependencies is an important part for [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).